How Account Information is Valued in Online Access

-Investment positions reflected in Edward Jones Online Account Access are current as of the market close on the previous business day and are typically updated throughout the day to reflect any account activity made since that time.
+Investment positions reflected in Edward Jones Online Access are current as of the market close on the previous business day and are typically updated throughout the day to reflect any account activity made since that time.
 The estimated current value of stocks is calculated by multiplying the current number of shares in the account by a (typically 15-20 minute delayed) stock quote.
 As an industry practice, mutual funds are priced only once per day, typically in the evening following market close.
 Most fixed income prices are updated on market days.
 However some fixed income securities are priced on a less frequent basis, such as when monthly account statements are generated.
 Values for many fixed income securities, such as bonds, are estimates based on coupon rate and credit rating, and may not represent the actual transaction price.
 Account value is estimated as the prices used to value your securities are provided by an outside service and may not represent exact market prices.
 Your estimated current values don't include accrued interest or dividends and for some investments don't reflect applicable commissions, fees and other charges.
 Edward Jones can't guarantee the accuracy of such values; if you need the exact price, contact your financial advisor.

-Investment transactions may generally appear in Edward Jones Online Account Access on the day of the actual trade date with the exception of the purchase or sale of securities that are not typically priced during the trading day, such as mutual funds and fixed income products.
-However, the balance of the source or destination of funds affected by investment transactions (such as cash or money market funds) may remain unchanged in Online Account Access until the third business day following the actual trade date.
+Investment transactions may generally appear in Edward Jones Online Access on the day of the actual trade date with the exception of the purchase or sale of securities that are not typically priced during the trading day, such as mutual funds and fixed income products.
+However, the balance of the source or destination of funds affected by investment transactions (such as cash or money market funds) may remain unchanged in Online Access until the third business day following the actual trade date.

 Value One Year Ago

 This is the value of your account at the end of the statement month one year ago.
 The statement month typically ends on the last Friday of the calendar month except December where it ends on the last business day.
 The value of your account one year ago is net of any margin loan against the securities in the account at the time.